Incremental Queries

 Trade-offs

-- Applications must compute and supply the delta set; the engine does not track changes automatically.
+- Applications must compute and supply the changed set; the engine does not track changes automatically.

 - Queries must remain monotonic since deletions are ignored.